mgaudet/sm-script-notes/README.md

   * Has-a GlobalSharedContext, and holds onto the ScriptSourceObject via inheritance from BytecodeCompiler
 * What is the division of responsiblities between JSFunction and JSScript?
 * What is a closed over binding?
-* How to build a function tree
-  * What lifetime would function trees have?
-Ted thinks parse tree would be inside functions
 * Why do we emit in infix order, and how do we... not?
 * When is the 'end' of parsing; for link steps